 Ingredients You Will Need

-- Flour: All-purpose flour works best for a light and fluffy texture.
+- Flour: All-purpose flour is best for fluffy rolls.

-- Yeast: Active dry yeast or instant yeast will ensure the rolls rise perfectly.
+- Yeast: Use active dry or instant so the rolls rise right.

 Step-by-Step Directions